 Work as a harvest casual can involve exposure to challenging environmental conditions such as heat, dust, noise, traffic and high temperatures.

 Harvest Casuals are rostered shifts to meet operational requirements.
 Shifts can average between 5 hours to 10 hours, depending on the site opening hours.
 Early shifts, afternoon shifts and night shifts may also be required.
 Work can be up to several weeks, depending on harvest conditions and operational requirements.

 Yes.
 At harvest, our sites operate 7 days a week to meet grower demand.
 Some of our sites also operate through the night.
 This means that if you are successful in securing a casual harvest position with us, you may be rostered by your site manager to undertake work on a weekend, public holiday or night shift and it is important that you make yourself available through these periods, within reason.
 Your site manager will discuss this further with you when you commence and you should let them know if you have an important occasion to take into consideration in rostering you.

 Harvest casuals are paid an hourly rate, which can vary between regions, positions and individuals (based on work experience).
-Your site manager will discuss this with you.

 You will be paid on a fortnightly basis (every second week), into your nominated bank account and this will occur on the Thursday of pay week at the latest.
 The actual day on which your pay reaches your bank account will depend on who you bank with.